 The walk to the top of Eldfell is the one every visitor to Heimaey wants to do.
 It’s that famous volcano that spectacularly erupted out of nowhere in January 1973.
 Eldfell is very colourful, the track is easily accessible, and the views are absolutely stunning in all directions.
 From the top you can gawk onto the impressive lava flow that was furiously roiling & boiling only a few decades ago, and single-handedly enlarged the island by several square kilometers.
-It’s incredible to think it didn’t even exist 50 years ago.
+It’s incredible to think it didn’t even exist just over 50 years ago.

-Eldfell volcano suddenly arrived in spectacular fashion on the island of Heimaey on 23 January 1973, and caused quite some upheaval.
+Eldfell volcano suddenly arrived in a spectacular way on the island of Heimaey on 23 January 1973, and caused quite some upheaval.
 After it finished its business on July 3 of that same year, it now lies dormant and watches over the island peacefully.
 But occasionally it still erupts a rainbow.